 Warriors erase 3-1 series deficit, beat Thunder in Game 7 to reach NBA Finals! pic.twitter.com/Vqb0AikpQX

 Thanks to the big-time and timely baskets they made in the last three games, the Warriors resurrected from the 3-1 deficit to winning the seventh game.
 That win punched them another ticket to the NBA Finals for the second straight year but ironically lost the title to the Cleveland Cavaliers by giving up their own 3-1 series lead.

 2016 Cleveland Cavaliers

 As mentioned above, the Cleveland Cavaliers toppled the Golden State Warriors in the 2016 NBA Finals.
 They both swept the Detroit Pistons and Atlanta Hawks in rounds one and two before dominating the Toronto Raptors in six games.
-Cleveland, who ran through the competition in the Eastern Conference by only losing two games prior throughout their campaign.
+Cleveland ran through the competition and lost only two games during their Eastern Conference title run.

 In the NBA Finals, however, the defending champions looked like they were too much for the Eastern Conference Champions and claimed a commanding 3-1 lead in the series.
 Until the duo of LeBron James and Kyrie Irving put up a record-breaking performance from game five to game seven to score the most significant comeback and upset in league history.

 The Denver Nuggets have set an NBA Playoff record during the 2019-20 season as the only team in league history to come back from a multiple 3-1 series deficit in the same season.
 They first did it against the Utah Jazz when Donovan Mitchell guided his team to the superior series lead.
 But big performances from Jamal Murray have made it possible for them to win the series in seven games.